-- 2.2 In the Lower School, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 In the Middle and High schools, in the years 2015 to 2016, performance in the IB has been higher than worldwide norms and similar to UK averages. - 2.4 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 In the junior school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE in the years 2014 to 2016, performance has been well above the national average for maintained schools, and above the average for maintained selective schools. - 2.4 In the sixth form, A-level results in the years 2014 to 2016 have been well above the national average for sixth formers in maintained schools, and above the national average for maintained selective schools. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
-A suitable framework for the assessment of pupils' performance is in place. - 2.5 The standards relating to the quality of education [paragraphs 1-4] are met.
+A suitable framework for the assessment of pupils' performance is in place.

+2.6 The standards relating to the quality of education [paragraphs 1-4] are met.